Our Value this half-term is Truthfulness

-Please join us in looking out for any members of our community demonstrating Wisdom and living out this value.
+Please join us in looking out for any members of our community demonstrating Truthfulness and living out this value.
+If any of your children or someone else’s child shows Truthfulness, we would love to hear about it.

 At St John’s Primary School, we develop and promote British Values throughout our school and within our curriculum.
 We promote the spiritual, moral, cultural, mental and physical development of all of our pupils and prepare our pupils for the opportunities, responsibilities and experiences of later life.